hpi-schul-cloud/schulcloud-server/apps/server/doc/testing.md

 # Testing

 Automated testing is the essential part of the software development process.
+It improves the code quality and ensure that the code operates correctly especially after refactoring.

+![Testing Hierarchy](../../assets/testing-hierarchy.png)

 Our goal is to test each application layer mostly independent of others.

-![Testing Hierarchy](../../assets/testing-hierarchy.png)
+- **Repo tests** operate on data access layer.
+  They prove that the database queries are executed correctly.
+- **Use case tests** operate on logic layer.
+  They verify the correct implementation of the business requirements.
+- **Mapper tests** operate between logic and service layer.
+  They verify the correct mapping between domain objects and objects delivered to the clients via REST API.
+- **End-to-end tests** operate on all layers of the application.
+  The testing endpoint is the service layer.
+These tests verify the availability of the expected endpoints and checks the expected status codes and the structure of the received objects.

 ## Testing Utilities

 NestJS: